Goal

 3. GPG in Scripts: Encrypted Workflows

-Problem: Scripts can’t enter passphrases interactively
+Problem: Scripts can’t enter passphrases interactively.

-echo "default-cache-ttl 34560000" >> ~/.gnupg/gpg-agent.conf
+echo "default-cache-ttl 600" >> ~/.gnupg/gpg-agent.conf # 10 minutes

-echo "max-cache-ttl 34560000" >> ~/.gnupg/gpg-agent.conf
+echo "max-cache-ttl 7200" >> ~/.gnupg/gpg-agent.conf # 2 hours hard cap

 gpgconf --kill gpg-agent